waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Computer:** Log entry "Exploration Year 10".
 - **Scientist 2 (Research Center):** Patterns on walls are keys to the mystery.
 - **Warp Mechanics:** Gatehouse warp at (13, 20/21) confirmed as `WARP_CARPET_RIGHT` (enter from Left).
-- **Puzzle Wall (Kabuto Chamber):** Text reads "Patterns appeared on the walls...".
-Hypothesis: This is the clue.
-Solution: Use Escape Rope.
+- **Puzzle Wall (Kabuto Chamber):** Used Escape Rope.
+Warped out.
+Returning to check if wall is open.